 Place the baking sheet in the oven and bake the strudel for 15 minutes; remove from the oven and brush the strudel thoroughly all over with more of the melted butter.
 Rotate and bake for another 15 minutes; remove again and brush liberally with the remaining butter.
 Rotate again and bake for an additional 10 to 15 minutes.
 When ready, the strudel should be crisp to the touch and a deep golden brown.

 Remove the baking sheet from the oven and put it on a rack to cool for at least 20 minutes before serving.
-Dust with confectioners’ sugar and slice into 2-inch pieces to serve, with schlagsahne (whipped cream) or vanilla ice cream alongside.
+Slice into 2-inch pieces using a serrated knife, dust with confectioners' sugar, and serve with schlagsahne (whipped cream) or vanilla ice cream alongside.
 Strudel is best the day it is made, but it keeps 1 to 2 days at room temperature.
-Before serving, crisp up leftover strudel in a 350°F oven for a few minutes.
+Before serving, crisp up leftover strudel in a 350°F (180°C) oven for a few minutes.

 For the apples you want to use cooking apples (the kind you’d also use for pie).
 Some varieties of apples that would work well here include Granny Smith, Cortland, McIntosh, Pink Lady, Bramley, and Northern Spy.
 If you want to use a variety of different types of apples, your apple strudel will have an even more complex flavored filling!